keep-network/tbtc/docs/introduction-to-tbtc.md

 The redemption flow is as follows:

 1. Select a deposit to redeem and request redemption.
+   1. Relinquish TDT and pay signer fees.
 2. Signers receive redemption request, and produce a signature.
 3. Redeemer builds the redemption transaction, broadcasts it, and awaits confirmation.
 4. Redeemer receives BTC.
-5. Signers prove the tx, and receive their fees and bond back.
+5. Signers prove the transaction, and receive their fees and bond back.

 ## Liquidation